Resistance Is Relational, Not Just Personal

 What choice has been lost?

-From blaming people to designing conditions
+From winning arguments to redesigning conditions

 Continue Exploring